Ashley Bloomfield: Career

 Perhaps in part due to the relative effectiveness of the COVID-19 measures taken by the New Zealand Government, Bloomfield has developed a cult following.
 Facebook pages and merchandise have been created celebrating Bloomfield, and at least one person has had his image tattooed on their body.
 When Bloomfield played for an invitational Centurions side in their 2020 rugby match against the Parliamentary team, children took placards to the game to support him.
 Bloomfield chose the nickname "The Eliminator" for the match, in which he opened the scoring with the first try.

 In November 2020, Bloomfield was named one of the best-dressed men on David Hartnell's best-dressed list.

 In August 2021, Bloomfield apologised to the New Zealand Parliament's health select committee for providing them with incorrect information about a United Nations worker from Fiji who later tested positive for COVID-19.

 In early April 2022, Public Service Commissioner Peter Hughes announced that Bloomfield would step down as Director-General of Health on 29 July 2022.

 In late July 2022, Bloomfield ordered 14 territorial authorities including the Auckland Council, Hastings District Council, New Plymouth District Council, Rotorua Lakes District Council, Tauranga City Council, Waitaki District Council, Far North District Council, and the Whangarei District Council to add fluoride to their water supplies.
-These local authorities have between six months and three years depending on the circumstances to ensure that their water supplies are fluoridated.
+These local authorities have between six months and three years depending on the circumstances to ensure that their water supplies are fluoridated by using hydrofluorosilicic acid as an additive to water supplies.
 He stated that this measure would boost the number of the New Zealand population receiving water fluoridation from 51% to 60%.